truflation/marketplace/docs/feed-interface.md

   case in which a data provider wants a complete solution.

-* truflation manages registry, client manages adapter - This would be the case in which the client has special needs and would like to modify the adapter to for example deal with special access control features.
+* truflation manages registry, client manages adapter - This would be the case in which the client is subscribing to multiple data feeds or wishes to create a custom adapter

 * client manages both registry and adapter - This would be the case in which you have a new blockchain which wishes to use truflation as a